wp-plugins/wp-symposium-toolbar/readme.txt

 * Redesign the WP User Menu ("My Account"), by selecting each of its default items individually and adding your own custom items
 * WP Symposium sites - Add links to WP Symposium to the WP Toolbar, providing single-click access to WP Symposium from anywhere in your WordPress site
 * WP Symposium sites - Notify your users of new mails and new friend requests, while linking to their WP Symposium mailbox and friends' list
-* Show the Toolbar to non logged-in members, with links to your Login page along with the welcome message you wish
 * Style the Toolbar your way: custom colours, gradient, transparency, shadow, fonts, for the Toolbar and its menus
 * Real-time preview mode at the styling page  :-)
 * Import / export the plugin settings, ideal for backups or exchanging those settings accross your sites